konstanciaa/cozy-home/README.md

 ### Color Scheme

 There is a big image of a cozy bedroom on the home page.
-The page gives an idea what is the website about and sets an appropriate mood.
+The page gives an idea of what is the website about and sets an appropriate mood.

 The color scheme comes mainly from the home page image.